maelritouet/maelritouet.github.io/about.md

-Hi !, I'm from the south of France.
-This website is to documente my journey in cybersecurity
+Hi !
+I'm Mael, I'm from the south of France.
+I'm using this website  to documente my journey in cybersecurity

-Here are some of my certifications :
+Contact me at
 - mael.ritouet@protonmail.com
-- github.com/maelritouet